IanKrieger/PrimeNumberGenerator/README.md

 This eliminates the need for an ide to run the project in any manner.
 This allows for easy git clone and run in under a minute.

+Coded in Java using Maven archetype, using the Intellij IDE.

 ### Installing maven:
 ```